-Store the newest or most recent one at the front of your pile.
+Store the newest or most recent file at the front of your pile

-To make culling easier for future sessions, storing recent items at the front of the folder means you can take the back section of the folder and toss it.
+This filing rule is to make culling easier in future sessions.
+Storing recent items at the front of the folder means you can take the back section of the folder and toss it.
 Simple and easy.

 Spend time naming your files – it’s important!